All confirmed GPT-6 leaks and early signals so far — what Sam Altman and OpenAI have hinted at, what’s real, what’s rumored, and what to expect next.

 Memory and personalization

+Sam Altman has described current AI memory as being in the “GPT-2 era” relative to what’s coming, a striking claim that suggests this is the area where GPT-6 will make its biggest leap.
 Users expect GPT-6 memory to be vastly improved.
 Currently, most models have a “context window” that limits how much they remember in a single session, and they struggle to remember things between different sessions unless specifically instructed.

-- Context: The AI might remember details from a conversation you had months ago without you needing to remind it.
+• Context.
+The AI might remember details from a conversation you had months ago without you needing to remind it.

-- Adaptability: It could learn your writing style, coding preferences, or business tone without needing new instructions every time.
+• Adaptability.
+It could learn your writing style, coding preferences, or business tone without needing new instructions every time.

 This “persistent memory” would fundamentally change the user experience.
 Instead of starting from scratch with every “New Chat,” you would be picking up a relationship where you left off.
 Imagine an AI that knows you prefer Python over JavaScript, or that you always want your marketing emails to have a professional but friendly tone.
 This reduces the “prompt engineering” burden on the user significantly.